dominikwilkowski/status/README.md

 _The page_ requires [jQuery](http://jquery.com/), [Moment.js](http://momentjs.com/) and [Google Charts](https://developers.google.com/chart/interactive/docs/).
 Include the `page.js` script at the bottom of your page after all dependencies as seen below.
+The page code also requires some CSS code that I have attached below as well.

 ```HTML
 <body>